SeifTechnone/imgcat/README.md

 + One command setup

 ## How to use
-For displaying images and gifs using `Sixel` do Type this command
+For displaying images and gifs using `Sixel`, do Type this command
 ```shell
 pkg install libsixel
 ```
 and use `img2sixel image.png`

-For displaying images using `iTerm2` do Type this command in Termux Monet
+For displaying images using `iTerm2`, do Type this command in Termux Monet
 ```shell
 source <(curl -fsSL https://raw.githubusercontent.com/SeifTechnone/imgcat/main/imgcat.sh)
 ```